Story at a glance:

 Building with stone is an extremely time-consuming and labor-intensive activity that requires expert working knowledge of the material itself.
 As such, stone houses are typically built by highly skilled stonemasons rather than teams of contractors, which can drastically increase both the overall construction time and costs.

-When it comes to building or buying a stone home in 2023, there are a number of factors—type of stone, wall vs. siding, dimensions, etc.— that go into determining the end cost, making it difficult to provide an average estimated range.
+When it comes to building or buying a stone home in 2025, there are a number of factors—type of stone, wall vs. siding, dimensions, et cetera— that go into determining the end cost, making it difficult to provide an average estimated range.

-In any case, constructing a home with solid stone walls will always be the most expensive option.
-Depending on the type of stone used, materials cost between $25 and $80 per square foot and labor costs range between $15 and $30 per square foot of material.
-Generally speaking a structural stone home will cost well over $300,000 to build if materials are bought and installed by professional stonemasons.
+That said, professionally constructing a home with solid stone walls will always be the most expensive option.
+Depending on the type of stone used, materials cost between $25 and $90 per square foot and labor costs range between $40 and $110 per hour.
+Generally speaking, a structural stone home will cost an average of $380,000 to build if materials are bought and installed by professional stonemasons.

 If, on the other hand, you’re only planning on installing natural stone siding, you can expect to pay a much lower price.
-On average stone siding costs between $30 and $48 per square foot to install, which means you can expect to pay anywhere from $57,000 to $72,000 to side the entire exterior of an average-sized house in stone.
+On average, siding an entire house in natural stone costs between $87,500 and $125,000, with materials ranging between $7.50 and $50 per square foot depending on the type of stone and other factors.

 What is Artificial Stone Veneer?

-There is, however, another way to enjoy the aesthetics of stone without having to spend an exorbitant amount on materials and labor: You could opt for architectural stone veneer instead.
+There is another way to enjoy the aesthetics of stone without having to spend an exorbitant amount on materials and labor: you could opt for architectural stone veneer instead.

 Depending on the manufacturer, architectural stone veneer can be molded out of foam or concrete—both of which are lighter than natural stone—which allows for greater versatility and makes for easier installation.